postgrespro/pg_probackup/Documentation.md

     pg_probackup delete -B backup_dir --instance instance_name -i backup_id

-This command will delete the backup with the specified backup_id, together with all the incremental backups that followed, if any.
+This command will delete the backup with the specified **backup_id**, together with all the incremental backups that followed, if any.
 This way, you can delete some recent incremental backups, retaining the underlying full backup and some of the incremental backups that follow it.
-In this case, the next PTRACK backup will be incomplete as some changes since the last retained backup will be lost.
-Either a full backup or an incremental PAGE backup (if all the necessary WAL files are still present in the archive) must be taken then.

-To delete obsolete WAL files that are not necessary to restore any of the remaining backups, use the --wal option:
+To delete obsolete WAL files that are not necessary to restore any of the remaining backups, use the `--delete-wal` option:

     pg_probackup delete -B backup_dir --instance instance_name --delete-wal

-To delete backups that are expired according to the current retention policy, use the --delete-expired option:
+To delete backups that are expired according to the current retention policy, use the `--delete-expired` option:

     pg_probackup delete -B backup_dir --instance instance_name --delete-expired

 Note that expired backups cannot be removed while at least one incremental backup that satisfies the retention policy is based on them.
-If you would like to minimize the number of backups still required to keep incremental backups valid, specify the --merge-expired option when running this command:
+If you would like to minimize the number of backups still required to keep incremental backups valid, specify the `--merge-expired` option when running this command:

     pg_probackup delete -B backup_dir --instance instance_name --delete-expired --merge-expired

 In this case, pg_probackup searches for the oldest incremental backup that satisfies the retention policy and merges this backup with the underlying full and incremental backups that have already expired, thus making it a full backup.
 Once the merge is complete, the remaining expired backups are deleted.

-Before merging or deleting backups, you can run the delete command with the dry-run option, which displays the status of all the available backups according to the current retention policy, without performing any irreversible actions.
+Before merging or deleting backups, you can run the delete command with the `--dry-run` option, which displays the status of all the available backups according to the current retention policy, without performing any irreversible actions.

 ### Authors
 PostgreSQLfessional, Moscow, Russia.

 ### Credits
 pg_probackup utility is based on pg_arman, that was originally written by NTT and then developed and maintained by Michael Paquier.